Admiral Markets vs Spreadex Comparison

 Which broker offers more trading platforms?

-For trading platforms Admiral Markets supports a Proprietary Platform and Desktop Platform (Windows), whereas Spreadex supports a Proprietary Platform..
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Admiral Markets offers a Proprietary Platform and Desktop Platform (Windows), whereas Spreadex supports a Proprietary Platform.
 Neither have cTrader, DupliTrade and ZuluTrade

 Does Admiral Markets offer MetaTrader?
 Does Spreadex offer MetaTrader?

 For MetaTrader Admiral Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Spreadex provides neither of these.
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Admiral Markets and Spreadex differ in terms of minimum deposit?
 What about average spreads and funding options?

 Admiral Markets requires a minimum deposit of $100, while Spreadex requires a minimum deposit of $0.
 It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
 In our research, we've found that Admiral Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas Spreadex supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)

 Which broker offers more tradeable asset classes, Admiral Markets or Spreadex?